wjqforward/omniscene/README.md

 ## TODO
 - [X] Upload code and data
+- [X] Upload subset of our data for fast demo running
 - [ ] Add tutorial for 3D generation
 - [ ] Add code and documents for Waymo dataset